MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-email-overview.md

 4. Email list appears in the screen below

 ### How to compose an email
-Email capabilities like rich text editing and drag-and-drop or copy-and-paste images enriches customer interactions.
+Email capabilities, like rich text editing and drag-and-drop or copy-and-paste images enriches customer interactions when composing emails.

+When enabled by your system administrator, you can access email from the top nav bar.

-#### Create and compose an email
+#### Compose an email
    ![How to compose an email](media\email-how-to-compose-an-email-11b.png "How to compose an email")
    1. Select **Activities**
    2. On the command bar, select **Email**.
 An email then opens in a new window where you can begin composing.

-#### Anatomy of the email form
+#### Anatomy of an email form

 ![How to compose an email](media\email-how-to-compose-an-email-1g.png "How to compose an email")